ZacharyVillarreal/audio_sentiment/README.md

 # Gathering Sentiment from Audio

-Many call center companies have so many recorded calls but no way to efficiently filter through them.
-The idea for this model is to gather sentiment from audio.
-Right now it's to gather it from sentences, but I would like to train it more going forward to use for call centers to be able to flag any angry customers or clients to reduce churn.
+Many call center companies have recorded calls but no way to efficiently filter through them.
+The goal for this model is to gather sentiment from audio files in order to allow businesses to easily flag any angry calls.
+This could potentially reduce churn by calling attention to unhappy customers.
+It could also be used as a training tool to see if employees are effectively handling these calls.

+In my specific case, I want to relate this to the home care industry.
+The employee turnover rate is at an all time high of 82% in 2018.
+I want to use this model to flag any angry calls from both customers and caregivers in the field in an effort to reduce employee and customer churn.

+### Data

-Data came from three separate datasets:
+The data used for this model came from three separate datasets:

 1. [RAVDESS](https://zenodo.org/record/1188976#.XcJFp1FKi00) - This is the Ryerson-Audio Visual Database of Emotional Speech and Song.
 It contains 1,440 speech files which is compiled from 12 male and 12 female actors expressing eight different emotions: calm, neutral, happy, sad, angry, fearful, surprise, and disgust.